 When to use

 At time of planting, then monthly during growing season

 Use with all varieties of roses

-Slow release formula provides a long lasting food reservoir that lasts throughout the entire season.
+Slow release formula provides a long lasting nutrient reservoir that lasts throughout the entire season.

 Nineteen elements are considered essential for plant growth.